-- Operate a vessel traffic management / information system in accordance with its published Navigational Safety Policy; - Provide a service consummate to the level of risk; - Maintain VHF communication with all vessels required to do so by direction within its area of responsibility; - Seek to ensure the traffic management / information system's operational availability; - Review regularly the performance of the system and seek improvements through technical enhancement, staff development, training and effective management as necessary; - Where VTS is assessed as appropriate, maintain standards for training and certification of personnel in line with IALA recommendations V-103; - Formally authorise those personnel qualifying to the required IALA standard; - Record, where provided or available, all relevant radar video, VHF and telephone communications as an aid to enforcement and incident reconstruction and investigation; - Maintain comprehensive details and records of commercial vessel movements in the vessel management system database.
+- Operate a vessel traffic management / information system4 in accordance with its published Navigational Safety Policy; - Provide a service consummate to the level of risk; - Maintain VHF communication with all vessels required to do so by direction within its area of responsibility; - Seek to ensure the traffic management / information system's operational availability; - Review regularly the performance of the system and seek improvements through technical enhancement, staff development, training and effective management as necessary; - Where VTS is assessed as appropriate, maintain standards for training and certification of personnel in line with IALA recommendations V-103; - Formally authorise those personnel qualifying to the required IALA standard; - Record, where provided or available, all relevant radar video, VHF and telephone communications as an aid to enforcement and incident reconstruction and investigation; - In the event of an incident all relevant recordings shall be downloaded and stored; - Maintain comprehensive details and records of commercial vessel movements in the vessel management system database.

-the function of VTS services is explained in further detail in MSMS Volume 2- Local Port SOPs and Level 3 (LWIs)
+the function of VTS services is explained in further detail in MSMS Volume 2- Local Port SOPs and Volume 3 (LWIs) .
+Where a Peel Ports owned facility or terminal is located within a SHA not operated by Peel Ports, the terminal will co-ordinate with the SHA to assist with the delivery of the traffic management service as required